-- 28. Harrow will ensure that, if there are places available, each resident applicant who cannot be offered a preference expressed on the Common Application Form receives the offer of an alternative school place in accordance with paragraph 2.11 of the School Admissions Code 2014.
+- 28. Harrow will ensure that, if there are places available, each resident applicant who cannot be offered a preference expressed on the Common Application Form receives the offer of an alternative school place in accordance with paragraph 2.11 of the School Admissions Code 2021.
 Where this is the case Harrow LA will try and offer a place at the nearest suitable school with a vacancy. - 29.
 Harrow will inform all resident applicants of their highest offer of a school place and, where relevant, the reasons why higher preferences were not offered, whether they were for schools in the Home LA or in other participating LAs. - 30.
 Harrow's outcome letter will include the information set out in Schedule 2. - 31.
+Harrow will, on 1 March 2024 send by first class post notification of the outcome to resident applicants who have applied on paper.
+All applicants who applied online will receive their notification via eadmissions.
+Parents who applied online who were not offered their first preference will receive further information about how places were offered and why higher ranked schools were unable to offer them a place.
+Parents who applied online and were offered their first preference school will not receive a letter.

-On 1 March 2022, Harrow will notify all residents of their outcome.
-Online, unless a paper application was received.
-Outcome Letters will be sent by first class post. - 32.
-Harrow will provide primary schools with destination data of its resident applicants by the end of the Summer term 2022.
+32. Harrow will provide primary schools with destination data of its resident applicants by the end of the Summer term 2024.